deviceinsight/ux4iot-docs/implementing-the-security-backend.md

 If the requested operation is allowed, the backend should do the following things:

-* Forward the requested operation to Subioto's admin API
+* Forward the requested operation to ux4iot's admin API
 * Return the HTTP response codes 200 or 204 \(this is our recommendation, but no requirement\)

 If invalid authentication credentials were provided, the backend should return the HTTP response code 401 \(Unauthorized\).